Gimy23/password-checker/README.md

 # Password Strength Checker

-A beginner-friendly Python project that evaluates the strength of a password based on length, character variety, and common weak patterns.
-Built to practice **Python fundamentals** and demonstrate **cybersecurity awareness**.
+A Python project that evaluates the strength of a password based on length, character variety, and common weak patterns.
+Built to practice Python fundamentals and demonstrate common security checks for passwords.

 ---